kvikmynd639/kvikmynd639/README.md

 ## About me
 🚀 Frontend Developer at iPark
-🚀 Flutter App Developer at Verlab Institute
+🚀 Flutter Developer at Verlab Institute

 ## Projects: